rkyv/rkyv/book_src/architecture/relative-pointers.md

 the use of normal pointers.
 But why can't we use normal pointers?

 Consider some zero-copy data on disc.
 Before we can use it, we need to load it into memory.
-But we can't control _where_ in memory it gets loaded!
+But we can't control _where_ in memory it gets loaded.
 Every time we load it, it could be located at a different address, and therefore the objects inside of it will be located at a different address.
 This means that we can't store any pointers to that data, inside of it or outside of it.
 Some libraries like [abomonation](https://github.com/TimelyDataflow/abomonation) store some extra data